tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

   Because the DWD provides this data this way.
 This cannot be changed.
 Please consider that this unit is more precise regarding the amount of hail and snow.

+  *Why does the app not display sunrise und sunset?*

+  Sunrise and sunset cannot be reliably calculated with the formulas used for latitudes < -65° and > 65°.
+When this is the case, this feature is disabled.

  Contributing
  ------------